amyleadem/amyleadem.github.io/index.md

     <div class="background-offset"></div>
     <ul>
       <li>
         <strong>For the last six years, I’ve worked exclusively in design systems.</strong> I created my first component library and style guide in 2019 and I haven’t looked back since.
-My experience has shown me that a good design system delivers smart solutions at scale, freeing teams up to focus on the problems that really matter.
+My experience has shown me that a good design system delivers smart solutions at scale, freeing up downstream teams to focus on the problems that really matter to them.
 I have to admit, I’m hooked.
       </li>
       <li>
-        <strong>I’ve led major initiatives in challenging environments.</strong> II successfully advocated for the creation of these design systems in a risk-averse culture that didn’t yet understand the value of the task.
+        <strong>I’ve led major initiatives in challenging environments.</strong> I successfully advocated for the creation of design systems in a risk-averse culture that didn’t yet understand the value of the task.
 Through teamwork and advocacy, we were able to successfully convey that the product would quickly pay for itself and provide more consistent results than their current disjointed system.
 From there, we did a full audit of the UI components, defined requirements based on practice area needs, and developed a component library and branding style guide that helped make it faster and easier to build for both the intranet and public-facing websites.
       </li>
       <li>
         <strong>I leveled-up on the U.S. Web Design System (USWDS) core team.</strong> On this highly-collaborative and incredibly talented team, I matured as a developer and team member.
 I learned how to write code that is self-documenting, readable, and reusable; designed new products and processes; triaged bugs and feature requests; and developed a passion for web accessibility and open source communities.